andersonlemos/emites-client-api-docs/README.en.md

 ## Useful links

-- [JSON schema] (https://json-schema.org/): Documentation of vocabulary used for JSON schemas;
+- [JSON schema](https://json-schema.org/): Documentation of vocabulary used for JSON schemas;
-- [JSON schema validator] (https://www.jsonschemavalidator.net/): allows you to validate a JSON string against its schema;
+- [JSON schema validator](https://www.jsonschemavalidator.net/): allows you to validate a JSON string against its schema;